j0yk1ll/openoperator/SECURITY.md

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in browser-use, please report it through coordinated disclosure.
+If you believe you have found a security vulnerability in openoperator, please report it through coordinated disclosure.

 **Please do not report security vulnerabilities through the repository issues, discussions, or pull requests.**

-Instead, please open a new [Github security advisory](https://github.com/browser-use/browser-use/security/advisories/new).
+Instead, please open a new [Github security advisory](https://github.com/j0yk1ll/openoperator/security/advisories/new).

 Please include as much of the information listed below as you can to help me better understand and resolve the issue: